A handy reference checklist to create a referral campaign that doesn't suck.

 The choice of building your referral tool in house vs buying an off-the-shelf solution comes down to time and budget.
 However, bear in mind a couple of things:

-On that note, check out ReferralHero, an advanced all-in-one referral marketing platform to launch your referral programs, used by over 6,000 companies.
+On that note, check out ReferralHero, a white-label, all-in-one referral marketing platform used by over 6,000 companies.

 It's simple, powerful and requires zero technical skills.

-Simply signup and create your first referral campaign and your first 25 subscribers are absolutely FREE.
+Simply signup and create your first referral campaign.